 Separation and the dissolution of a marriage is a very difficult time for any family.
 The legalities involved can often be daunting for the parties.
 However as set out above there are many avenues open to a separating couple.
 There is no one size fits all.
 The key to an efficient and fair separation is to ensure you employ the correct method of separation for your family situation.
 Every family is different and each family requires an approach tailored to their particular circumstances.

-Orlagh Sharkey is a Partner at Callan Tansey Solicitors LLP and Head of the Family Law Department.
-If you have questions about any of the issues raised in this article, or any other matters relating to Family Law you can contact Orlagh directly here.
+Sinead Keogh is a Senior Associate at Callan Tansey Solicitors LLP.
+If you have questions about any of the issues raised in this article, or any other matters relating to Family Law you can contact Sinead directly here.

 Listen Back